Medically reviewed by Sanjai Sinha, MD. Last updated on Jun 8, 2021.

 Benicar side effects

-Get emergency medical help if you have signs of an allergic reaction to Benicar: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Benicar: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: